thiagodp/concordialang/docs/language/en.md

 1. **SQL script**: runs a SQL script into a declared database.
 See the actions [connect](../actions.md#connect), [disconnect](../actions.md#disconnect), and [run](../actions.md#run).

 2. **Console command**: runs a command in the console and waits for its termination.
-(NOT SUPPORTED YET)

 3. **File command**: runs a command that checks or handles a file.
 (NOT SUPPORTED YET)